tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ## 7 - HPC Cluster Setup

 This section shows you how to set up your project on the HPC Cluster.
-It assumes prior configurations are already pushed to the Git remote, thus it focuses on reconfiguring git-ignored items and SSH keys.
-Additionally, it includes general filesystem and storage configurations that are not project-specific.
+It assumes that previous configurations have already been pushed to the Git remote, so it focuses on reconfiguring Git ignored items and SSH keys.
+It also covers general file system and storage configurations that are not project specific.

 ### SSH into the HPC Cluster